kuttor/dotfiles/docs/Homebrew-on-Linux.md

 Homebrew can run on 32-bit ARM (e.g. Raspberry Pi and others), but as they lack bottles (binary packages) they are a [Tier 3 supported platform](https://docs.brew.sh/Support-Tiers#tier-3)

-You may need to install your own Ruby using your system package manager, a PPA, or `rbenv/ruby-build` as we no longer distribute a Homebrew Portable Ruby for ARM.
+You may need to install your own Ruby using your system package manager, a PPA, or `rbenv/ruby-build` as we don't distribute a Homebrew Portable Ruby for ARM32.

-### 32-bit x86 (incompatible)
+### 32-bit x86 (Unsupported)

 Homebrew does not run at all on 32-bit x86 platforms.

-### Windows Subsystem for Linux (WSL) 1
+### Windows Subsystem for Linux 1 (Tier 3 Support)

 Due to [known issues](https://github.com/microsoft/WSL/issues/8219) with WSL 1, you may experience issues running various executables installed by Homebrew.
 We recommend you switch to WSL 2 instead.